Hvaheterdu/LinkedList/README.md

 Doubly LinkedList implemented in Java.

-I have also implemented a Stack and a SortedLinkedList.
+I have also implemented a Stack and a Sorted LinkedList.

 Source files can be found in the folder named src